-“I wish some local rebels catch us,” Sam said, looking at the ground.
+“I wish some local rebels capture us,” Sam said, looking at the ground.
 “At least, we’ll get some nasty food in the camps.”

-It hasn’t been even a minute since he uttered those words.
-Two masked guerillas were standing there with their AKs pressed against our temples.
+Two minutes of peace since he uttered those words, I woke up to an alarming cry.
+Two masked guerillas were standing there with their AKs to our temples.